-The following instructions will show you how to create a rule in Exchange 2013, Exchange 2016, or Office 365 that will prevent your domain from being spoofed from outside your environment.
+The following instructions will show you how to create a rule in Exchange 2013, Exchange 2016, or Microsoft 365 (formerly Office 365) that will prevent your domain from being spoofed from outside your environment.
 However, this rule will not prevent a person from sending someone else outside your organization an email that looks like it comes from your organization.

 This rule will accomplish the following:

 - Delete any inbound emails that originate from outside your organization which appear as if they are coming from your domain or inside your organization.

 - Allow emails from KnowBe4’s servers to bypass this rule so phishing tests can be conducted that look like they are coming from internal email accounts.